Course summary

 By the end of this course students will be able to:

-- Have a basic understanding of attachment including traditional theory and neurobiological ideas
+- Have a basic understanding of traditional attachment theory and neurobiological ideas;

-- Be able to describe the nature of a therapeutic relationship and why relationship is at the core of the therapeutic work
+- Be able to describe the nature of a therapeutic relationship and why relationship is at the heart of the therapeutic work;

 Teaching Methods